felixstorm/mpd_oled/README.md

 ## Changes (targeted to my personal use case in a children's music player)
 * No spectrum, just infos (spectrum does not seem to work with VolumIO Spotify anyway and would probably consume quite some CPU power on a Raspberry Pi Zero)
 * Rearranged display to personal taste
+* Display timeout when in paused state (3 minutes)
 * A few minor enhancements

 ---